iliachry/iliachry.github.io/pages/contact.md

 ## ☕ Fun Fact

-If you're ever in Thessaloniki, I'm always up for discussing technology over excellent Greek coffee.
-Some of my best ideas have come from casual conversations over καφές!
+If you're ever in Thessaloniki, I'm always up for discussing technology.
+Some of my best ideas have come from casual conversations over Freddo Espresso!

 **Ready to turn impossible into inevitable?** Drop me a line!